-This Tuscan inspired Chicken Roll is easy, quick and amazing!
+This Tuscan inspired Italian Stuffed Chicken is easy, quick and amazing!
 Tender chicken paired perfectly with creamy polenta.. a perfect meal.

 So, I took the liberty of tweaking the recipe just a bit.
 Not that it needed it, I just like to put my own spin on things.